Time, Time

-Time, Time is a 1967 studio album by Ed Ames.
+Time, Time is a studio album by Ed Ames, released in the summer of 1967.
+It mainly consisted of cover songs of either pop hits or current showtunes.
+The album followed Ames' single "Time, Time", which managed to top the Easy Listening chart published by Billboard magazine.
+Time, Time itself achieved peak positions of No. 77 on Billboard, No. 57 on Cashbox, and No. 45 on Record World.
+The album received a positive reception upon its release, but retrospectives were more critical, believing that the albums before and after were much stronger compared to Time, Time.

 Background

-In early 1967, Ames had his breakout with the AC topping single "My Cup Runneth Over, which also reached No. 8 on the Hot 100, after that he recorded his most successful album with the same name, which peaked at No. 4 on the Billboard Top LPs.
+In late 1966, Ames had his breakout with the Easy Listening chart topping single "My Cup Runneth Over, which also reached No. 8 on the Hot 100, after that he recorded his most successful album with the same name, which peaked at No. 4 on the Billboard Top LPs.

-Right after those he recorded Time, Time (Tu As Beau Sourire), which also topped the AC chart, but didn't do as well on the Hot 100, peaking at No. 61, so with that continued success he recorded another album, and like last time, with the same name as the single, but scrapped the French.
+Right after those he recorded Time, Time (Tu As Beau Sourire), which also topped the AC chart, but didn't do as well on the Hot 100, peaking at No. 61, so with that continued success, he recorded another album, and like last time, with the same name as the single, but scrapped the French.

-Overview

-The album sold well and peaked at No. 77 on the Billboard Top LPs and at No. 57 on the Cashbox Top Albums.
-The album mostly consists of cover songs, with 3 being from musicals/films.